smitzkar/digitaleSprechstunde/README.md

 So why use anything but Google?
 - ads are annoying
 - other search engines might be more consistent at showing us what we want to see
+- to make use of bing's new AI stuff (until Google inevitably catches up)
 - because we can!

 Personal recommendation: ecosia (or just use Google)